mmoallemi99/developer-career-roadmap/django.md

 1. How internet works generally?
     1. HTTP protocol
     2. Request / Response flow
-2. What is REST API?
+2. What is an API / REST API?
 3. HTTP Verbs
-4. Status codes
+4. Status Codes
 5. What is JSON & Serialization?
 6. How to install linux alongside windows?
 7. What is linux and distributions?
 8. Basic linux commands & package manager fundamentals

 Basic Concepts:
-9. What is a database?
+9. What is a database (relational)?
 (Table, Row, Column)
 10. What is a framework and why use a framework at all?
-11. Install django,django rest framework & venv
+11. Install django,django rest framework & virtual environment
 12. Start django project
 13. Django project structure
 14. Settings file